Matt-DESTROYER/CDN/CodifyJS/README.md

 ```
 Adds spans to the input code so that you can apply classes (see below) which will colour your code.

-Here are some example CSS classes with example colours.
+The CSS classes with example colours.
 ```css
 .code-keyword {
 	color: blue;